 Customer lifetime value is a key sales metric you need to boost.
 The better a customer’s experience, the more likely they are to come back to you in the future and refer a friend.
 Return custom proves (to the customer) that they must trust your brand.

 We are all used to seeing product recommendation tabs scrolling along the bottom of product pages.
 Set up automated tools that help you generate personalized recommendations based on your visitor’s past behaviors.
-You can find many applications to run from your online storefront, regardless of which ecommerce platform you use.
+You can find many applications to run from your online storefront, regardless of which

 - You can also create upsell and cross-sell opportunities by creating specific product round-up promotions